 So you can get your story idea from anywhere, you just need to take some time to think.

-Pro writing tips: If you are yet struggling with getting the idea for your short story, then start reading as many short stories as you can.
+- Pro writing tips: If you are yet struggling with getting the idea for your short story, then start reading as many short stories as you can.
 The more you will read, the more your imagination will grow, and then your mind will adapt the mechanism of generating fiction of your own.
 So read, read, and read.

-If you have got your story idea now you have to finger out the main strong emotion of your story which will move the whole plot.
+Figure out the main strong emotion of your story which will move the whole plot.

 Your story idea must have an overwhelming emotion on which the whole story will revolve around.